czpanda/grid-generator/README.md

 # grid-generator
-Photoshop grid generator only in clientside Javascript
+Photoshop grid generator written only in clientside Javascript